 Communities around the country grapple with what to do with their vacant and abandoned buildings, which, over time, can become eyesores.
-Not only are dilapidated buildings ugly, they can hurt the value of surrounding property and become hangouts for drug dealers, prostitutes and the homeless.
+Dilapidated buildings can hurt the value of surrounding property and become public health hazards.
 Elected leaders know they are also major barriers to revitalizing urban areas such as downtown shopping districts and low-income neighborhoods.

 Vacant and abandoned buildings are such serious problems that some local governments threaten steep fines if owners allow their unused buildings to fall into disrepair or become safety hazards.
 Some states have adopted laws to fight urban blight.
 For example, in 2016, New York Gov. Andrew Cuomo signed sweeping legislation to prevent foreclosures and rehabilitate “zombie properties.”
 A law in Washington state that takes effect in May 2018 will allow cities to force lending institutions to maintain properties that are empty during foreclosure.